The Activity Trap: Benefits or being fit? (October 2018)

 Disabled people can find out more about the benefits of being active, who to contact and ideas on where and how to get started on Activity Alliance's Get Active page.

-For more information about the research please contact Elliott Johnson, Activity Alliance Research and Insight Manager, email Elliott or call 07966 979748.
+For more information about the research please contact our team, email the research team or call 01509 227750.

 For more information about Activity Alliance please contact Sarah Brown-Fraser Marketing and Communications Manager, email Sarah or call 07764 291671.